trevordblack/Juliog/README.md

 	end
 ```

     This then is called from above by:

 ```julia
 	julia> @block LOGIC "Clever_Name" (OUT_wire, IN_wire ; passed_param = 16)
 ```

-  Where for the LOGIC hardware function, the passed_param has been overwritten
+   Where for the LOGIC hardware function, the passed_param has been overwritten.

 3) Importing a modular parameter

-  First create a module of parameters
+   First create a module of parameters, likely in your command-line or an include file.

 ```julia
 julia> module my_parameters